Here is a list of our commonly asked questions. If you have any other questions please contact us

 We have limited spaces for clients on a sliding scale fee.
 These are given on a case by case basis.
 Please contact us about applying for a sliding scale fee.

-We accept Cash and Card (through Ivy pay, a HIPPA compliant card processing app).
+We accept Cash and Card (through Ivy pay, a HIPPA compliant card processing app) as well as check (made out to Adult and Child Counseling of Athens).
 More information is provided in the intake paperwork about payments.

 We do not directly bill insurance for our services.
 Ms. Latimer can provide you with a “super bill” if requested and you can file a claim with your insurance.
 There is no guarantee that insurance will reimburse you for a session with us, and we are considered out of network with all insurance providers.
 Currently insurance will not reimburse services provided by an Associate Licensed Professional.
 Please refer to the "what are the benefits of not using insurance" question below for more information.